SUSE/manager-build-profiles/README.md

 # SUSE Manager Image building profiles

-This repository contains sources that can be used in SUSE Manager image profiles to build various images.
+This repository contains sources that can be used as SUSE Manager image profiles to build various images.

-Repository is organized by build types and then individual image names.
+It is organized by build types and then individual image names.

+Build types, as directories at the root folder:
+- `Containers`: Profiles for building Docker containers;
+- `OSimages`: Profiles for building KIWI Operating System images;
+- `Testsuite`: Profiles used by SUSE Manager cucumber testsuite.